tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

 ```
 <<<<<<< HEAD
-this is an edit i made locally.
+This is an edit I made locally.
 =======
-this is an edit i made from the browser.
+This is an edit I made from the browser.
 >>>>>>> c163ead57f6793678dd41b5efeef372d9bd81035
 ```